 Stoic Week is an annual event that invites you to ‘live like a Stoic for a week’.
 It is run online and is completely free.
-Since 2012 over 20,000 people have signed up for Stoic Week.
+Since 2012 nearly 40,000 people have signed up for Stoic Week.
 Participants complete a questionnaire before starting and another at the end that enable us to assess how much following Stoic life guidance has benefitted you.
 To date the results have consistently shown that people who participate see a reduction in negative emotions and an increase in life satisfaction.
+In 2021 we also introduced a new version: Stoic Week for Students.

 At the Exeter workshop in 2012, the idea of living like a Stoic for a week was put forward and the team set about putting together a booklet of exercises.
 Originally, the week was intended to be an optional ‘philosophy club’ for students studying Roman Philosophy at Exeter University, with the aim of organising a more well advertised week at a future date.
 As it happened though, there was considerable interest in the week – the blog received 15,000 hits around the time of the Stoic Week at the end of November, articles appeared in the Guardian and the Independent, and around 150 people signed up to the week.
 Although only an initial pilot study, data collected from the week showed a 10% reduction in negative emotions over the course of the week.